-As Director of UT Southwestern’s Center for Minimally Invasive Surgery, Dr. Scott is continually involved in the development and deployment of the latest surgical techniques.
+Dr. Scott is also continually involved in the development and deployment of the latest surgical techniques.

 “We’re always looking for new technologies and the latest advancements in the field, and we strongly support clinical studies,” he says.
 “We’re interested in any new innovation or approach that’s going to help us better help patients.”

 - Laparoscopic Roux-en-Y gastric bypass